Thought for the Day – 16 August – Meditations with Antonio Cardinal Bacci (1881-1971)

 PRAYER – Lord, by Your grace, we are made one in mind and heart.
 Give us a love for what You command and a longing for what You promise, so that, amid this world’s changes, our hearts may be set on the world of lasting joy.
 May the intercession of Your faithful servant, St Armel, bring us strength and courage.
 Through our Lord, Jesus Christ, in union with the Holy Spirit, God now and for all eternity, amen.

-Our Morning Offering – 6 August – Twentieth Sunday in Ordinary Time
+Our Morning Offering – 16 August – “Month of the Immaculate Heart”

 O Food of Life, Nailed to the Cross By Cardinal Nicholas of Cusa (1401-1464)

 It is Your will that we proclaim Your Death

 in the eating of the Bread of Life.